dkibalnikov/ai_optimization/README.md

 - `Crisofides.R` - A prominent approximation algorithm for the TSP based on graph theory.
 - `pointer_net.R` - Neural network based on Bahdanau Attention Mechanism.
 - `Q-learning.R` - Table-based reinforcement Q-learning algorithm.
+- `DQN.R` - Literally, the Deep Q-learning algorithm, which has turned out to be quite effective..